Dan Radakovich (American football)

 Dan Radakovich (November 26, 1935 – February 20, 2020) was an American football player and coach.
 He helped coach the Pittsburgh Steelers to multiple Super Bowl wins in the 1970s as the team's offensive line coach.
 He spent 48 years in collegiate and professional coaching before his retirement in 2008.

 Radakovich graduated from Pennsylvania State University in 1957, and immediately began working on the coaching staff of the Nittany Lions, which he continued until 1969.
 He went to Cincinnati in 1970, and joined the Steelers in 1971.

 Described as "lean, and blond, a center in his playing days", Radakovich was "a Western Pennsylvania guy who had been on Noll's staff in 1971 but resigned to take a coaching job in college football".
 Radakovich subsequently returned to working with professional football, where he helped persuade Chuck Noll to draft Franco Harris out of Penn State.

-After a stint in Colorado, he coached the Steelers' linebackers from 1974 to 1977.
+After a stint in Colorado, he coached the Steelers' offensive line from 1974 to 1977.
 In 1978, Radakovich left Pittsburgh to work on the coaching staff of the San Francisco 49ers, then switched to the Los Angeles Rams in 1979.
 His last position was as an assistant with Robert Morris University.
 Radakovich died in 2020 at the age of 84.